How To Play Carrom Game? | Rules, Fouls, Scoring, & Tips

 Carrom is a popular indoor tabletop game.
 The carrom game is commonly played in a group in India often at social events with family or with friends.
 Carrom is generally played by two or four people.

 It originated from India and was believed to be invented by the Indian Maharajas.
-The carrom board game has grown progressively over time and now there are now many clubs which hold tournaments and competitions.
+The carrom board game has grown progressively over time and now there are now many clubs that hold tournaments and competitions.
 While it has always been a popular pastime in India, the carrom game is also gaining popularity in the west.

 The game is also known by many other names around the globe such as carrom, couronne, carum, karam, karom, karum, and finger billiards.